 Gross motor skills are essential for our kids to function and better understand how their bodies work.
-Gross motor activities for preschoolers will help them learn to control their muscles and give them the strength that they’ll need to go about their day-to-day routines.
+These preschool activities will help them learn to control their muscles and give them the strength they’ll need to go about their day-to-day routines.
 As children master simple tasks, they can move on to more complicated ones, improving self-awareness and confidence.

 Frequently Asked Questions

 Gross motor activities include movements with large body muscles.
 They include running, skipping, crossing the mid-line, jumping, hopping, throwing, bouncing, balancing, kicking, and catching.

 Examples of gross motor activities are balancing on a curb, jumping or hopping to different circles, hula hooping, or kicking a ball.
 Toddlers and preschoolers have plenty of time to develop the large muscles in their bodies as long as we give them opportunities to do so.